andreyrd/ListLauncher/README.md

 # ListLauncher
 Straight up list of your apps.
 Any extra features are planned to be kept completely out of the way.

-I am no longer working on this.
-If anyone wants to continue it, feel free to fork.
+I am just barely still working on this.
+If anyone is interested in helping out, please submit pull requests.